The Charcot-Marie-Tooth (CMT) Clinic at the University of Michigan

 The University of Michigan CMT Clinic participates in research conducted through the Inherited Neuropathy Consortium and the Rare Disease Consortium.
 Our goal is to improve the functional outcomes of patients with CMT and promote research towards a cure.
 Participation in clinical research is voluntary and refusal will not affect the care patients receive.

 To learn more about the research being done in Dr. Ramchandren's lab, please visit Dr. Ramchandren's Lab website.

 Supporting the clinic (donations, gifts)

-If you are interested in supporting the CMT clinic at the University of Michigan, please contact Halla Jomaa, Development Officer, Neurology and Neurosurgery, at email@example.com, or call (734) 763-5121.
+If you are interested in supporting the CMT clinic at the University of Michigan, please contact Michelle Davis, Associate Director of Development for the Department of Neurology, at email@example.com.

 - General resource for families diagnosed with genetic disorders: www.medicalhomeportal.org

 - Nationwide Research on CMT and other rare disorders: https://rarediseasesnetwork.epi.usf.edu/INC/